 *The picture above is from an amazing trip to Aruba my brother and I took in December.
 Update 1/17/2018: ⇒⇒⇒ Click here for PART TWO: our travel agenda! ⇐⇐⇐ Original Post: Taking The Leap In my November monthly update, I mentioned that Whitney and I have been discussing transitioning away from full time employment to take … Continue reading Semi-Retirement in 2018!

 *The information contained in this post is not meant to be specific for you or your situation and is not meant to be financial advice, as I am not licensed as a financial planner.
 Before making any decisions, I strongly recommend speaking to someone licensed in this area to consider your unique situation.
-This will … Continue reading Roth Accounts Are A Scam For Those Seeking FIRE
+This will … Continue reading Reconsider Your Roth While on the Path to FIRE